syncfusion-content/blazor-docs/blazor/file-manager/upload.md

 The [UploadMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerUploadSettings.html#Syncfusion_Blazor_FileManager_FileManagerUploadSettings_UploadMode) property defines the method used to perform the upload operation in the FileManager component.

 This property lets you choose between two upload modes. `FormSubmit` Uses the traditional form submission method for file uploads.
-`HttpClient` Uses the HttpClient instance for the upload, providing more control over the request.
+`HttpClient` uses the HttpClient instance for the upload, providing more control over the request.

 By default, the `UploadMode` is set to `FormSubmit`, but you can switch to HttpClient for more control, such as managing headers or authorizing the upload response.